+Warsaw International Studies in Philosophy (WISIP) is the official name of Philosophy Studies in English at the University of Warsaw (formerly called Philosophy of Being, Cognition and Value) – the programme taught entirely in English which took off in October 2007 as a 3–year tier I Bachelor’s degree.
 All tutorials, lectures and exams take place in English.
 The teaching staff are young, well prepared and have a wealth of teaching experience both within Poland and in other countries.

-During the three–year length of First Cycle Studies (BA Programme), PBCV students will obtain a thorough grounding in the current state of research in the various philosophical disciplines.
+During the three–year length of First Cycle Studies (BA Programme), WISIP students will obtain a thorough grounding in the current state of research in the various philosophical disciplines.
 They will also be familiarised with the main historical traditions within European philosophy — with particular attention to analytical philosophy and the Lvov–Warsaw School.
 The basis for a philosophical education, according to the traditions of that school, lies in ontology and epistemology.
-Courses in these disciplines provide a broad overview of the world: deeper and more complete than that provided by the sciences.
+Courses in these disciplines provide a broad overview of the world: deeper and more general than that provided by the sciences.
 Supplemented by courses in the history of philosophy, they make it possible to understand the relations between a manner of living, the dominant intellectual culture and the goals of social elites in various times and societies.
 Courses in ethics and aesthetics develop an emotional and moral sensitivity.
 They cultivate respect for civic responsibilities and show the interrelations between the normative systems — laws, morality and religions — that describe social interactions.
 Courses in logic and logical semiotics (disciplines in which the work of Polish philosophers has had a world–wide impact) teach thinking skills — significant both within science and public life.
 They also provide the tools to formally analyse natural language and the structure of scientific theories.
 Specialist and interdisciplinary courses give students the opportunity to familiarise themselves with issues in such fields as the philosophy and history of science, philosophy of culture, philosophy of politics and social philosophy.

-Those philosophy graduates who are not native–speakers also gain a solid knowledge of English thanks to which they become more employable both within Poland and the European Union.
+Those philosophy graduates who are not native–speakers also gain a solid knowledge of English thanks to which they become more employable within both Poland and the European Union.
 Their qualifications can also provide a good basis for applying for prestigious grants and scholarships as well as for places in MA and PhD programmes throughout Europe.